-There are 142 different cards in this set of Dice Masters.
+There are 34 different cards in this Dice Masters Starter.
 Each card is marked with its collector number in the upper right-hand corner of the card.
-More cards and dice can be found in expansion foil packs from this set and others!
-You'll choose 8 characters or actions, 2 Basic Action Cards, and 20 dice for your team.
+More cards and dice can be found in expansion foil packs, team packs, and box sets!
+You'll choose eight characters or actions, two Basic Action Cards, and 20 dice for your team.
 See specifics under Play Variants.